Bands Links Art List your band Joey Schaaf's Music Bio Old School Gallery Upcoming Shows Contact us Home

 I kept the practice studio and continued to play there with the other bands that I was in.
 For a while I was in four bands at the same time and I was there every day and night.
 People in the other rooms mistakenly thought I was the manager or asked me if I was living in my practice room.
 I would eat and sleep there in between bands.
 I had a blanket, a foam pad for inbetween practice naps and a big ice chest where I kept food and drinks.
 I was there five days a week with three to four bands a night with me playing drums, guitar and singing according to which band was practicing that day / night and I had a day job as well.
 I got off work at 1:30pm and I was at the Practice Pad by 2:00pm when it opened and stayed until 11:00pm when ther closed.
 This was a wonderful time in my life when I lived and breathed music everyday and night and loved it!

-Rancid used to practice at there and I remember one night after their practice telling Tim and Lars that the cow bone I had in my hand was my "cell bone" and that I would give them a call later.
-As they drove away in their taxi they looked over to see me sitting on a postal drop box outside chatting away on my "cell bone" as if I was actually talking to someone.
-I wish I could have taken a picture of their faces as I waved to them when they passed by.
-Lars was smiling but Tim had s worried and perplexed frown on his face.
+Rancid used to practice at the "The Practice Pad and I remember one night after their practice Tim and Lars saw a cow bone, (that I had found and brought back from Taos, New Mexico when I went on a musical journey with Kenny Dread and some others) was my "cell bone".
+I told them I would give them a call later.
+Later as they drove away in their taxi they looked over to see me sitting outside of the Practice Pad on a postal drop box outside pretending I was chatting away on my "cell bone" to someone.
+I wish I could have taken a picture of their faces as I waved to them when they passed by and went back to my pretend conversation.
+Lars was smiling but Tim had a worried and perplexed frown on his face.
 I laughed so hard I literally fell off the mail box and broke the bone ending my call.

 The Snake Lady Worshipers and The National Enquirer photo shoot and story.

 The Snake Lady Worshippers was a literally a one night band with one song created for the explicit purpose of doing a photo shoot for the story of Kenny Zaak, an ex-Catholic priest turned rocker who had been the head of a large church in San Francisco, California.
 The band name came from a velvet wall hanging I had bought at a garage sale for a dollar which had a bunch of "Ladies" with human tops and snake bottoms, the latter being coiled together.
 They were in a room with fire all around them.
 Later on I ended up giving it away to someone who loved it.
 It was a great prop for the shoot at the time.The Nation Enquirer photographer took 4 hours to shoot us and must have taken fifty pictures of which only two were actually used in the article.
 Dave Ferrin who played guitar for in the band was cropped out of the photos used in the article and wasn't even quoted.
 He was not happy about that at all.
-The story was actually about Kenny and how he gave up the priesthood to join our band "Ringer" and become a rocker.
+The story was actually about Kenny and how he gave up the priesthood and joined our band "Ringer" to become a rocker.
 I was quoted in the story saying, "Kenny has been a good influence on us".
-What I was really saying was, "We have been a bad influence on Kenny".
 So after it was published I picked up a couple of copies and called my mother to tell here that I was in the National Enquirer.
 Her reply was,"What have you done this time".
 I still have a copy of this issue of the National Enquirer somewhere.
-I'll find it and post it here soon, I swear.
-Cross my snake ladies and hope to fry.
+I'll find it and post it here soon, I swear I will, cross my snake ladies and hope to fry.

 "Screw 32" practiced in the studio next to mine and I would see and hear them nearly every night.
 I really liked their sound and knew some of the members well.
 Grant, one of the guitarists and I had played in the original "Dance Hall Crashers" together when he was on guitar and I was on keyboards.
 Being semi-self employed at the time I was able to take off working at will and when they asked me to roadie with them I jumped on the chance.
 The guys next door in the Screw 32 studio thought that I lived at the Practice Pad because I was always there.
 In a way they were correct.
 I had been playing drums for a couple of years and practiced everyday and night.
-I kept a cooler there with food and drink and a mattress pad and blanket to take naps in between the two or three band practice and drum practice sessions I did everyday and night.
+I kept a cooler there with food and drink, a mattress pad and blanket to take naps in between the two to four band practices and drum practice sessions I did everyday and night.
 I can understand why they thought that I lived there.
 Josh Kilbourne was the drummer for Screw 32 and my drum hero at the time.
 Later Josh gave me a tip about a hardcore thrash punk band called "FuckFace" who was going on tour and needed a drummer.
 I tried out and was accepted.
-A two month, 60 city / 60 show US tour with FuckFace ensued.
+A two month, 60 city / 60 show US tour with the band "FuckFace" soon began.
 Much later in 2002 I joined Josh and his brother Matt Kilbourne (now decesed, rock in peace brother) of 3 Years Down and Kurt Tindle on bass, and me as the lead singer of a rock band called In The Streets.
 I went on a short tour with Screw 32 in Northern California for just about a week as their roadie.
 The crowds were great and full of energy.
 Screw 32 was very popular in the area.
 At one show while trying to hold some rowdy people off the stage the crowd surged forward and pushed me into Doug's microphone and it bashed him in the face giving him a bloody lip.
 The sight of blood seemed to incite the crowd into a further frenzy.
-There was a lot of partying and stuff going on after the shows.
-When we returned from the tour all of the band members girlfriends surrounded me and interrogated me intensly about what their boy friends had been doing on tour.
-All I told the group of inquisitive young women was, "Go ask your boy friends not me."
+There was a lot of partying and stuff going on after the shows with some of the band members.
+When we returned from the tour all of the band members girlfriends surrounded me while unloading the van and began to interrogate me intensly about what their boy friends had been doing on tour.
+All I told the group of inquisitive young women was, "Go ask your boy friends."

 The van we traveled in had an exhaust leak and the fumes came into the passenger area.
 We kept all the windows rolled down so it wasn't too bad.
 It was the beginning of Winter and we were headed towards Fargo, North Dakota so the window would soon have to be rolled up.
 It was three days before we hit the band's home town of Norman, OK.
 I had been saying that we needed to fix the exhaust leak but Robert said that we did have enough money to do it.
 So I asked, "Exactly how much do we need to make at a show in order to fix the exhaust, $500, $400?"..
 I finally got them to agree that $300.00 would be the amount needed to be taken in at a show to get the exhaust leak fixed and if we made this much at a show they would spend it on fixing the exhaust leak.
 Making $300 at one show seemed impossible to them since the most we had made at one show so far was $100.
 I told them all that within three days we will play a show and get paid $300.
 On the 3rd day we rolled into Norman, OK nearly broke.
 We didn't even have gas money to get to the next show.
 Robert was totally gloating and rubbing it in over how I was so wrong.
 I said, " Just wait.
 The show hasn't even begun yet".
 As it turned out at this show the headlining band decided that they were too big of a band to play this small club and cancelled.
 Surprisingly enough this left us as the headlining band and were paid as such.
 That night we made $314.
 The next day as agreed Robert and I went to the muffler shop and had the exhaust fixed.
 After that Robert layed off me for a few hours but the sarcasm soon returned.